surgical-vision/Multicentre-Fetal-Biometry/data/README-general.md

 - Notes on preprocessing and quality control
 - Suggested use cases

-The **MULTICENTRE** subset is intended for experiments focusing on cross-site/domain generalisation; for baseline experiments matching the paper, use FP, HC18, and UCL as described in the manuscript.
+The **MULTI-CENTRE** subset is intended for experiments focusing on cross-site/domain generalisation; for baseline experiments matching the paper, use FP, HC18, and UCL as described in the manuscript.

 ## License